 Lemongrass tea contains very few calories.
 This makes it one good inclusion to your weight loss diet.
 The tea also fills you up, preventing you from overeating.
-Sipping it during the day can also stop you from binge eating.
+Sipping it during the day can also stop you from overeating.

 The tea contains polyphenols that are found to increase energy expenditure and fat oxidation, thereby contributing to weight loss.
 It can also be used for detox, and this kickstarts your metabolism and aids weight loss.
-And since lemongrass tea is a natural diuretic, drinking enough of it can help you drop some pounds.
+And since lemongrass tea is a natural diuretic, drinking enough of it can help you drop some water weight.

 2. Might Help In Diabetes Treatment

-Some studies show that lemongrass tea can lower blood sugar levels, and this can be beneficial to diabetics.
+Some studies show that lemongrass tea can lower blood sugar levels, and this can be beneficial to people with diabetes.
 But consult your doctor if you are already on diabetes medication.
 Studies have also shown that taking lemongrass tea can improve fasting blood glucose levels.